Perrie Edwards: Personal life

-In 2013, Edwards became engaged to English singer Zayn Malik, whom she met on The X Factor UK in 2011.
-Their relationship ended in August 2015.
 In February 2017, it was confirmed that Edwards was dating English professional footballer Alex Oxlade-Chamberlain.
 She gave birth to a son in August 2021.
 On 18 June 2022, the pair announced their engagement.
 On 27 September 2022, Edwards and Oxlade-Chamberlain were at home with their son when burglars broke in, with police being called to the incident.
 In 2025, Edwards revealed that she had suffered two miscarriages: one prior to the birth of her son, and a second at 24 weeks' gestation, during Little Mix's Confetti Tour in May 2022.
+She gave birth to a daughter in January 2026.
+Edwards and Oxlade‑Chamberlain were married in Portugal in June 2026.
 In 2012, during the recording stages for the group's debut album DNA (2012), Edwards had to undergo surgery to remove her inflamed tonsils.
 In 2017, she was set to perform alongside Little Mix in Las Vegas, but was hospitalised for gastric problems.
 In August 2018, she received further treatment on her throat for her oesophageal condition.
 In April 2019, Edwards shared her experience of panic attacks and anxiety with the magazine Glamour, describing the intense physical sensations that she thought were the result of a heart attack.
 She later underwent therapy, which she said "helped hugely."
 In a follow-up interview for Grazia in 2023, Edwards revealed she experienced bullying as a child because of her appearance.
 She had issues with anemia and was left malnourished because of her condition with oesophageal atresia.
-In 2024 in an interview with Nikkie de Jager, Edwards revealed she is partially deaf.
+In 2024, in an interview with Nikkie de Jager, Edwards revealed she is partially deaf.